deathvadeR-afk/A2A_protocol_project/README.md

 # Multi-Agent System with A2A Protocol

-A coordinated system of three specialized AI agents (Research, Analysis, Expert) implementing the Agent-to-Agent (A2A) protocol for seamless collaboration.
+A coordinated system of three specialized AI agents (Research, Analysis, Expert) implementing the Agent-to-Agent (A2A) protocol for seamless collaboration, using actual AI frameworks.

 ## 🏗️ Architecture Overview

-This system implements the A2A protocol with three specialized agents:
+This system implements the A2A protocol with three specialized agents using actual AI frameworks:

-1. **Research Analyst Agent** - Specialized for comprehensive research and information gathering
+1. **Research Analyst Agent** (CrewAI Framework) - Specialized for comprehensive research and information gathering
-2. **Data Analyzer Agent** - Specialized for data analysis, pattern recognition, and statistical modeling
+2. **Data Analyzer Agent** (LangGraph Framework) - Specialized for data analysis, pattern recognition, and statistical modeling
-3. **Domain Expert Agent** - Specialized for providing expert knowledge, strategic recommendations, and business insights
+3. **Domain Expert Agent** (Google ADK Framework) - Specialized for providing expert knowledge, strategic recommendations, and business insights

 ## 📋 A2A Protocol Compliance